sulu/SuluArticleBundle/Resources/doc/installation.md

         - 'webspace3'
 ```

-#### Content Manager

-For each article the default webspace configuration can be overwritten by the content manager.
+More information about this topic can be found in the section [multi-webspaces](multi-webspaces.md).

 ## Create Template